top of page

 • Vernazza: Slightly busier than Manarola, Vernazza is a good town to stay in if you want lots of dining and shopping options.
 It's further north, which is great if you're traveling that direction after your stay in Cinque Terre.

-Where to Stay in Cinque Terre, Italy
+Where to Stay in Cinque Terre on a Budget

 If you want to stay in a larger hotel, you can look at larger nearby towns like La Spezia.
-However, I highly recommend booking one of these places so you can fully enjoy the idyllic towns of Cinque Terre.
+However, I highly recommend booking one of these budget places so you can fully enjoy the idyllic towns of Cinque Terre.

 Where to Stay in Riomaggiore